iaconogi/bigSCale2/Readme.md

 **UPDATES**
-v1.6 (04/07/2019): Added a pipeline for single cell ATAC-seq data. v1.5 (28/06/2019): Fixed a bug in the iCells which was causing an excessive use of memory usage.
+v1.6 (04/07/2019): Added a pipeline for single cell ATAC-seq data.<br />
+v1.5 (28/06/2019): Fixed a bug in the iCells which was causing an excessive use of memory usage.<br />

 **Quick Start**